Necati Özkan

-Necati Özkan (b.
-May 20, 1960, Ankara), Turkish strategist, advertising executive, political consultant, campaign manager, and author.
+Necati Özkan (born May 20, 1960, in Ankara), Turkish strategist, advertising executive, political consultant, campaign manager, and author.

 Strategist and political communications consultant who has won over 80 international awards, Özkan served as the global president of Dialogue International, a network of independent advertisement agencies, from 2012 to 2015; president of the European Association of Political Consultants (EAPC) from 2014 to 2016, and board member and vice president of the International Association of Political Consultants from 2020 to 2024.
 He directed campaigns for many politicians and political parties in Turkey and abroad, including those of Kemal Kılıçdaroğlu and Ekrem İmamoğlu.

 Education

 Özkan was born the third of six siblings on May 20, 1960.
 He was enrolled at Istanbul's Kuleli Military High School in 1974, then switched to Işıklar Military High School, which was opened the same year in Bursa. Özkan went on to study at the Turkish Military Academy between 1977 and 1981.
 He graduated from the Turkish Military Academy on August 30, 1981, and was commissioned into the Turkish Armed Forces as an artillery lieutenant.
 He was forced into mandatory retirement in mid-1983 with nearly 2,000 other commissioned officers in compliance with the "trilateral decree" issued by the generals who came to power following the coup d'état of September 12, 1980, based on political reasons. Özkan studied at the Faculty of Law at Ankara University from 1983 to 1987, and later, at the Department of Business Administration at Middle East Technical University from 1997 to 1999.